project-repo/cagebreak/SECURITY.md

 unable to write a downloaded file for instance).

-There is no transmission of information by cagebreak other than to the screens, ipc and potentially other documented local channels.
+There is no transmission of information by cagebreak other than to the screens, ipc (if enabled with `-e`) and potentially other documented local channels.

 ### STRIDE Threat List